Got Nature? Blog

 - Kelsie Muller, health and human sciences extension educator for Benton County

-- Dr. Rod Williams, professor and extension wildlife specialist
+- Dr. Rod Williams, professor of wildlife science

 - Brad Zitscke, Maine Department of Inland Fisheries and Wildlife (MDIFW) assistant regional wildlife biologist